 Contact Our Skilled Lawyers For Strong Advocacy

 Call us at 402-817-2717 or toll free at 800-655-9606 to schedule your free initial consultation.
-You may also contact our Omaha and Lincoln offices online.
+You may also contact our Omaha, Lincoln or Des Moines offices online.
 We assist injured workers throughout Nebraska and Iowa.